Idowuilekura/mlops-series/myarticle.md

 #### **Model Building**

-IIt's time to build our model, but we will need to explore the dataset (exploratory data analysis).
+It's time to build our model, but we will need to explore the dataset (exploratory data analysis).
 To follow along, you will need to have an Integrated Development Environment like Jupyter Notebook/Lab (which most data scientists use).
 You can learn more about Jupyter Notebooks with this [link](https://www.youtube.com/watch?v=HW29067qVWk).
 Now that you have Jupyter Notebook, you can open it and follow along.
 To explore the dataset, we will be using some python libraries, which we will import.